whobler/monteRecruit/README.md

 `/tickets/statistics/reserved_tickets_by_type`

-At the moment all the API endpoints use GET method.
-Some of them should use POST in a final application.
-It is done for simplicity and as a proof of concept.

 All endpoints return a JSON object for easy use with front-end.
 The format and details can be easily changed.